NousInfotech/A4-MALTA-AUDIT-BACKEND/docs/KYC_API_Documentation.md

 ## Integration Notes

 - KYC workflows are linked to engagements and document requests
+- Document requests are created automatically when creating a KYC workflow with category set to 'kyc'
 - Discussions can reference specific documents within document requests
 - Role-based access control ensures clients can only edit their own discussions
 - Document references use documentRequestId and documentIndex for precise targeting
 - New DocumentRequests can be attached to existing KYC workflows without recreating the entire workflow
+- Document requests are returned as populated objects in all KYC responses